-- APTIM Corporation in connection with a contested credit bid acquisition of substantially all of the assets of Juniper Specialty Products;
+- APTIM Corporation, a Veritas Capital portfolio company, in connection with a contested credit bid acquisition of substantially all of the assets of Juniper Specialty Products;

 - Bank of America, N.A. and Deutsche Bank AG in connection with a $1.25 billion credit facility for the Algeco Scotsman Group;

 - Black Diamond Capital Management, L.L.C. in multiple transactions, including:

 - securing approval from the Bankruptcy Court for the Southern District of New York of a first-of-its-kind full-credit-bid sale of Empire Generating to an entity controlled by Black Diamond and confirmation of a related “no impairment” plan of reorganization over the objection of certain minority lenders; and

 - as lender to and potential purchaser of SpeedCast International Ltd. in its Chapter 11 cases in the Bankruptcy Court for the Southern District of Texas.
 Following a hotly contested plan process, the court halted the confirmation hearing and reopened the auction to provide Black Diamond with an opportunity to bid, ultimately resulting in a favorable settlement for Black Diamond;

 - CD&R in connection with the restructuring of CHC Group Ltd., a global helicopter service provider to offshore oil field producers;

 - DuPont in connection with disputes relating to its spin-off of Chemours;